 Complications resulting from tonsillitis are rare, but some of the problems that can occur are described below:

 Middle ear infection

-Middle ear infection is also known as otitis media, it is a collection of mucus in the middle ear, between the eardrum and the inner ear.
+A middle ear infection is also known as otitis media, a collection of mucus in the middle ear between the eardrum and the inner ear.
 In most cases, the infection goes away on its own.

 Quincy abscesses are a rare condition that sometimes develops when the infection spreads from an inflamed tonsil to the surrounding area, causing an abscess in the throat.

-Abscesses can be easily treated with antibiotics, although sometimes a small operation may be necessary to drain the pus.
+Abscesses can be easily treated with antibiotics, although sometimes a minor operation may be necessary to drain the pus.